ivan-konov/SwiftStack/README.md

 #SwiftStack

-SwiftStack implementation for Swift using an array as underlying storage.
-The stack is dynamic and does not have over/underflow situations.
+SwiftStack is a Stack implementation for Swift.
+It uses an array as underlying storage.
+The stack is dynamic and does not have over/underflow states.

 Feedback is welcome and greatly appreciated!